 York to Helmsley

 York and Helmsley are both amazing places to visit while you’re in North Yorkshire.
 The main road between them, the B1363, gives you some amazing views over delightful Yorkshire countryside.
-You travel through a charming part of the North York Moors National Park, with lots of twists and turns to keep you entertained along the way.
+You’ll drive through the stunning Howardian Hills Area of Outstanding Natural Beauty, with lots of twists and turns to keep you entertained along the way.

 Whitby to Hutton-le-Hole